xiuhongchen/Solar_forecast_LSTM/README.md

 6. Generate long-term predictions on the model using all feature:
   - > python main.py -a -p -g2

-  The final RMSE of the test set is near 100, which seems not to be a good result.
+  The final RMSE of the test set is near 100, which seems to be a good result.

 ###  The output data is in "/output" folder.